deepanshs/mrsimulator/docs/getting_started.rst

 Setting up the Isotopomer objects
 ---------------------------------
-We consider an isotopomer as an isolated spin-system with multiple sites and couplings between the sites.
-You may construct an isotopomer (spin-system) with as many sites and coupling as you may desire, for this example, we will stick to a single site spin-system, that is, an isotopomer with a single site.
-Let's start by first building a site.
+We consider an isotopomer as an isolated spin-system, which may contain multiple sites and couplings between these sites.
+You may construct an isotopomer (spin-system) with as many sites and couplings as necessary, for this example, we stick to a single site spin-system, that is, an isotopomer with a single site.
+Let’s start by first building a site.

 A site object is a collection of parameters that describe the single site interactions.
 In NMR, these spin interactions are described by a second-rank tensor.
-The interactions that involve a single site are the nuclear shielding interaction between the magnetic dipole moment of the nucleus and the surrounding magnetic field, and the interaction between the electric quadrupole moment of the nucleus with the surrounding electric field gradient.
+The single-site interactions include the interaction between the magnetic dipole moment of the nucleus and the surrounding magnetic field and the interaction between the electric quadrupole moment of the nucleus with the surrounding electric field gradient.
 The later is zero for sites with the spin quantum number, :math:`I=1/2`.

 Let's start with a spin-1/2 isotope, :math:`^{29}\text{Si}`, and create a site.